 - Amazon RDS

-You have an application to manage the zoo animals, and you add a new animal in the application:
+You have an application to manage zoo animals, and you add a new animal:

-- The application takes the provided animal data and sends it to the application server.
+- The application takes the data you provide and sends it to the application server.

-- The application server translates the request to save the data into the database system into the DBMS language and then sends it to the DBMS.
+- The application server converts the request into the DBMS language to save the data in the database before sending it to the DBMS.

-- Finally, the DBMS puts the animal data into the database.
+- Finally, the database management system puts the animal data into the database.